Planning-Inspectorate/appeal-planning-decision/README.md

 ### Child

 Sometimes it makes sense to logically group log messages.
-We can acheive this with a [child logger](https://getpino.io/#/docs/child-loggers).
+We can achieve this with a [child logger](https://getpino.io/#/docs/child-loggers).
-Typically you will need to add some identifying detail to associate the logs together, a good example would be using `uuid.v4()`.
+Typically, you will need to add some identifying detail to associate the logs together, a good example would be using `uuid.v4()`.

 ```javascript
 const log = logger.child({ someId: uuid.v4() });